jjfiv/CSC212AnimalGuess/README.md

 ## What does it do?

-Your output will look something like this:
+Your output will look something like this; with the ``?>`` sequence indicating where the user was asked to type.

 ```
 Think of an animal.